yaegashi/git-companion-scripts/README.md

 ### hooks/pre-commit-encoding

 Call this script from pre-commit hook `.git/hooks/pre-commit`.

-You can specify encodings allowed to be committed by script arguments, or by modifying `@allowed` variable in the script.
+You can specify encodings allowed to be committed for each file pattern by writing `encoding` or `encoding=ENCODINGS` on it in `.gitattributes`.

-It accepts emacs-like encoding notation like
-`utf-8` `utf-8-unix` `utf-8-with-signature-unix`.

-Specifying no newline character means 'dont care.'
-Any newline characters will be accepted.
+ENCODINGS is an optional parameter of comma-separated encodings.

+The script accepts emacs-like encoding notation like `utf-8` `utf-8-dos` `utf-8-with-signature-unix` and so on.
+No newline character specifier (`-unix` `-dos` `-mac`) means 'dont care' - any newline characters will be accepted.

+If `encoding` attribute without any ENCODINGS parameter is specified, default encodings will be used.
+The default encodings can be specified by a script argument or `$default_encoding` variable in the script.

+Some `.gitattributes` examples:

+    # Force ascii on log files.
+    *.log encoding=ascii

+    # Specify default encodings on text files.
+    *.txt encoding

+    # Specify a macro for encodings MSVC can process.
+    [attr]msvc encoding=ascii-dos,utf-8-with-signature-dos
+    *.c msvc
+    *.h msvc
+    *.cpp msvc

+When running `git commit`, the script checks that each staged file has valid encoding characters, valid newline characters, or UTF-8 BOM character prior to the commit.
+If any infringement found the commit will be aborted.

+    % git add hoge.c
+    % git commit
+    hoge.c: utf8-unix (ascii-dos,utf-8-with-signature-dos)
+    Commit aborted!
+(Use "git commit --no-verify" to skip this)

+Use `git commit --no-verify` to skip checks by the pre-commit script.

 ### utils/ipconv